 - Since the Mini 3 Pro weighs less than 0.55lb, it does not require a mandatory remote ID in the USA under normal circumstances.

-- However, it might need remote ID if used for commercial purposes or with Plus battery
+- However, it might need a remote ID if used for commercial purposes or with a Plus battery.

 - You can also use a remote ID module to enable remote ID capability.